You are health-obsessed, and you read some conflicting information about red wine.

-These compounds are also the believed reason why it was shown that those who drink red wine live longer.
+These compounds are also why it was shown that those who drink red wine live longer.

-Anthocyanidins and Ellagitannins also found in red grape skins have yielded similar results in studies done, however not all red grapes have the same amounts of these compounds.
+Anthocyanidins and Ellagitannins found in red grape skins have yielded similar results in studies; however, not all red grapes have the same amounts of these compounds.

-To get the most benefit out of red wine, one needs as few chemical additives and sprays as possible; the grapes need to be the right cultivar as well as processed using organic methods.
+To get the most benefit out of red wine, one needs as few chemical additives and sprays as possible; the grapes need to be the right cultivar and processed using organic methods.